MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ## Collapsing code blocks

-We don't want to see the emtpy constructor for `Class1` that was generated, so to unclutter our view of the code, let's collapse it.
-Choose the small grey box with the minus sign inside it, in the margin of the first line of the constructor.
+We don't want to see the empty constructor for `Class1` that was generated, so to unclutter our view of the code, let's collapse it.
+Choose the small gray box with the minus sign inside it, in the margin of the first line of the constructor.

 ![Outlining collapse button](media/quickstart-collapse.png)

 The code block collapses to just the first line, followed by an ellipsis (`...`).
-To expand the code block again, click the same grey box that now has a plus sign in it.
+To expand the code block again, click the same gray box that now has a plus sign in it.
 This feature is called [outlining](../ide/outlining.md) and is especially useful when you're collapsing long methods or entire classes.

 ## Viewing symbol definitions

 The Visual Studio editor makes it easy to inspect the definition of a type, method, etc. One way is to navigate to the file that contains the definition, for example by choosing **Go to Definition** anywhere the symbol is referenced.
 An even quicker way that doesn't move your focus away from the file you're working in is to use [Peek Definition](../ide/go-to-and-peek-definition.md#peek-definition).
 Let's peek at the definition of `string`.

-1. Right-click on any occurence of `string` and choose **Peek Definition** from the content menu &mdash; or, press **Alt** + **F12**.
+1. Right-click on any occurrence of `string` and choose **Peek Definition** from the content menu &mdash; or, press **Alt** + **F12**.

    A pop-up window appears with the definition of the `String` class.
 You can scroll within the pop-up window, or even peek at the definition of another type from the peeked code.